Hotel Rodina

-Hotel Rodina is a high-rise four-star hotel located in the centre of Sofia, Bulgaria.
-With height of about 104 metres and 25 stories, it is one of the tallest buildings in the city.
+Hotel Rodina, now known as Astoria Hotel & Casino, is a high-rise four-star hotel located in the centre of Sofia, Bulgaria.
+With a height of about 104 metres and 25 stories, it is one of the tallest buildings in the city.
 It has 500 rooms, 6 luxury apartments and 9 conference rooms.

 History

 The hotel was completed in 1979.
-In 2013 – 2014, several auctions were held for its sale, each time its price falling due to low interest.
+Between 2013 and 2014, several auctions were held for its sale, each time its price falling due to low interest.
 In the fourth consecutive procedure for the public sale of the hotel, organized by the private bailiff Georgi Dichev due to unpaid debts to UBB, the hotel was bought by Ludmil Stoykov.
-In 2017 a reconstruction of the hotel began, and in 2022 it reopened as the four-star Astoria Hotel & Casino.
+In 2017, a reconstruction of the hotel began, and in 2022 it reopened as the four-star Astoria Hotel & Casino.